robertestrada/whim/README.md

 ## Installation
 After downloading this repo, you must setup the front-end & back-end apps, as well as deployment files.
 ### Docker Setup
-- In the Dockerfile at the top-level folder, you must set the "REACT_APP_BASE_URL" to the domain you wish to use: i.e. "https://whim-app.herokuapp.com".
+- In the Dockerfile at the top-level folder, you must set the "REACT_APP_BASE_URL" to the domain you wish to use: i.e. ```https://whim-app.herokuapp.com```.

 ### Back-end Setup
 The whim_server app backend uses Python, Flask, SQLAlchemy, Alembic, and PostgreSQL for routing, models, and database migrations.
-In development, the back-end address is "http://localhost:5000".
+In development, the back-end address is ```http://localhost:5000```.

 *Python Shell Setup:*
-- In the /whim_server folder, you can install the python pip dependencies with: "pipenv install --python=python3".
+- In the /whim_server folder, you can install the python pip dependencies with: ```pipenv install --python=python3```.
-- Once installed, you must enter the pipenv shell with "pipenv shell".
+- Once installed, you must enter the pipenv shell with ```pipenv shell```.
 You can then start the backend with "flask run".

 *.env Setup:*
 - In the top-level folder, you must set your own key values in a .env file that follows the example of the .env.example file.
 In particular, the following keys must be created by you: SECRET_KEY, DATABASE_URL, JWT_SECRET_KEY, RC_SITE_KEY, GOOGLE_API_KEY, GOOGLE_CLIENT_ID.